ufo-github/ponyfoo/TAGS.md

   - 'Dormant' mode: allows quick setup of the environment when the site is not configured
   - Personalization.
 Now each blog has its own set of related metadata and social links

-- Registration and Login Providers
+- Providers
-  - Added LinkedIn
+  - Added LinkedIn login and registration
+  - Added Twitter as a service to publish tweets on new posts

 - Host validation and 301 redirects
   - In case your instance is available on multiple domains, but you want only one to expose it